 If you can’t see “EC2”, unfold the “All Services” list and you’ll find it under the “Compute” section.

-11. First, make sure that the region displayed in the top menu matches the one you’ve specified.
+12. First, make sure that the region displayed in the top menu matches the one you’ve specified when you were creating your instance.
 If not, then change it to the right one.

 Click “Instances” in the sidebar.

 You’ll see your new instance being launched.
-This process can take up to a few minutes.
+This process can take about 2–3 minutes.

-Wait until the Instance State changes to Running and Status Check changes to 2/2 checks passed (Refresh the page).
+Wait until the Instance State changes to Running and Status Check changes to 2/2 checks passed.
+Refresh the page to see changes.